 We move on into Daphne Du Maurier country, so our next stop will be at the smugglers’ hideout of Jamaica Inn on the grim uplands of Bodmin Moor.
 The Inn now celebrates Du Maurier’s book with a museum and a blood-thirsty theme to its bar and restaurant where there will be an opportunity to have refreshments.

 St Ives, our next base, is in a pretty little Cornish bay.
 Its focal point is a lighthouse on Godrevy’s Island.
 This is the model of the one in To the Lighthouse.
 Virginia Woolf might have placed the action of her novel in Scotland, but the lighthouse and the scenery were created from her childhood memories of holidays in St Ives.
+She pictured Mrs Ramsay “watching it with fascination, hypnotised, as if it were stroking with its silver fingers some sealed vessel in her brain whose bursting would flood her with delight”.
 St Ives, for her, meant rock climbing and cricket (Virginia was a demon bowler!).
 St Ives and the lighthouse also find their way into Rosamunde Pilcher’s The Shell Seekers.
 She was born nearby and set many of her novels in Cornwall.
 (Overnight in St Ives) BD

 Day 7: Thursday 24 September, St Ives – Botallack Mine – Pendeen – St Ives – Minack Theatre – St Ives